mohamedkaba4/MavencrestAzure/README.md

 The initial deployment requires application container images to exist in Azure Container Registry before Azure Container Apps are provisioned.

+The following secrets are required to be defined in Key Vault: auth-secret
+database-url
+github-client-id
+github-client-secret
+google-client-id
+google-client-secret

 ### Bootstrap Order

 1. Provision the foundational Azure infrastructure with Terraform: